-Maine’s rocky coast is full of towns with amazing sights, seafood and activities.
+Maine has plenty of picturesque destinations, but its rocky coast is full of towns with amazing sights, seafood and activities.
 While summertime is the most popular time to visit, spring and fall offer beautiful foliage with the benefit of smaller crowds.
-These are your “must see” oceanfront places in the land of lobster and blueberries.
+These are your “must-see” oceanfront places in the land of lobster and blueberries.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.